-In their article entitled US of Ductal Carcinoma In Situ in Radiology August 1, 2002, Woo Kyung Moon etal also found that ultrasound may be helpful in finding DCIS without calcifications.
+US of Ductal Carcinoma In Situ in Radiology August 1, 2002, Woo Kyung Moon etal also found that ultrasound may be helpful in finding DCIS without calcifications.
 Additionally, they suggest that sometimes ultrasound guided biopsies can be a valuable tool.

 Berg’s April 4, 2012 JAMA article concluded, “The addition of screening ultrasound or MRI to mammography in women at increased risk of breast cancer resulted in not only a higher cancer detection yield but also an increase in false-positive findings.”